JFF1594032292/eQTac/README.md

 # eQTac
-EQTac is a method to predict the potential regulatory elements (PREs) and their target genes, based on the eQTL datasets, The only additional data was ATAC-seq or ChIP-seq peak data.
+EQTac is a method to predict the potential regulatory elements (PREs) and their target genes, based on the eQTL datasets, the only additional data was ATAC-seq or ChIP-seq peak data.
 ## Schematic
 ![](./imgs/Schematic.png)
 ## Dependence